Books by Viktor Frankl

 The best books on Navigating the Future: a reading list for young adults, recommended by Chris Kutarna

 We are living in times of unprecedented uncertainty and upheaval – and of unprecedented progress and opportunity too.
 Chris Kutarna, political scientist and co-author of Age of Discovery, here selects five books that will help young adults navigate this uncertain future and achieve their full potential.

 Existentialist philosophy isn’t about bringing despair and angst into our lives, it’s about discovering our inner freedom, explains Sarah Bakewell, the author of At the Existentialist Café: Freedom, Being, and Apricot Cocktails.
-She recommends the best books on Existentialism.
+She recommends books to learn more about existentialism.